amengdv/coc-lookup-max/README.md

 python3 src/main --help
 ```

+> [!NOTE]
-[^1]: This program also support symlink if you want to set that up
+> This program also support symlink if you want to set that up